Rare Bleeding Disorders

 Established safety profile

-Pivotal studies show a low rate of thrombotic events.
+Pivotal studies and real world data show a low rate of thrombotic events.

 Serious arterial and venous thrombotic events have been reported in clinical trials and postmarketing surveillance.1 Thrombotic adverse reactions in pivotal clinical trials occurred in 0.2% of bleeding episodes in patients with congenital hemophilia with inhibitors.1,e